meyanik/Lambda-Shortlane/README.md

 # Shortlane

 Simple script for using fpga tools and asic tools for the same verilog file.
-All you need is a verilog file and a constraint file for your gowin GW1N-1 fpga and you are ready to go
+All you need is a verilog file and a constraint file for your gowin GW1N-1 fpga and you are ready to go.
+It is written for gowin gw1n-1 fpga but will be expanded

 ## Prerequisites